Back to Street Smart

 • Spreading edited/fake intimate images of you

-These are all crimes under Pakistan's cybercrime laws, and the FIA actively pursues these cases.
+These are all crimes under Pakistan's cybercrime laws, and the NCCIA actively pursues these cases.

 If Someone is Threatening to Leak